Category: Foundations

 The Bible isn’t diminished by its focus.
 It’s powerful because of it.

-But when it is read as a witness to Jesus, it produces humility, clarity, and hope.
+But when it’s read as a witness to Jesus, it produces humility, clarity, and hope.

-The Bible does not hide humanity’s flaws.
-It does not exaggerate human potential.
-It does not minimize the cost of redemption.
+The Bible doesn’t hide humanity’s flaws.
+It doesn’t exaggerate human potential.
+It doesn’t minimize the cost of redemption.

 It tells the truth plainly: